 - Physical custody: addresses where a child will live on a regular basis.

 Essentially, legal custody refers to having the power to make decisions about how a child should be raised.
-Physical custody relates to where a child lives, when.
+Physical custody relates to where a child lives, and when.
 Unless there is a reason to decide otherwise, Connecticut courts generally prefer to award joint legal custody to both parents.

 It’s important to note that the legal term “child custody” is becoming less common in Connecticut divorces and custody actions.

 Parents have a legal obligation to support their children financially, even if they separate or divorce.
 Child support is a series of payments that one parent pays the other to cover the costs of caring for the children.
-In Connecticut the court will combine the net weekly incomes of both parents, look at the number of children requiring support, and consult the Schedule of Basic Child Support Obligations to arrive at a basic child support figure.
+In Connecticut, the court will combine the net weekly incomes of both parents, look at the number of children requiring support, and consult the Schedule of Basic Child Support Obligations to arrive at a basic child support figure.

 Connecticut is an equitable distribution state, meaning that marital property and debt are divided in an equitable, or fair, manner.
 It is important to note that this is not the same thing as a 50-50 split.

-Marital property consists of the assets that subject to equitable distribution when divorce occurs.
+Marital property consists of the assets that are subject to equitable distribution when divorce occurs.
 This property includes but is not limited to the marital home, real estate, businesses, bank and investment accounts, and retirement accounts.